Photo Gallery | Morris Elementray School Principal Timothy Lee

 LENOX -- In an unanimous decision, the seven-member School Committee has voted to hire Morris Elementary School Principal Timothy Lee as a one-year interim superintendent, effective July 1.

 After a brief discussion late Monday, the group decided to offer him the position after separate. one-hour interviews with the three finalists, including two veteran educators from eastern Massachusetts and northern Vermont.

-Because the strategic study group exploring the district's future still has months to go before issuing recommendations, the committee had decided to name a one-year interim superintendent rather than a longer-term successor to Edward W. Costa II.
-He retires on June 30 after four years in the post.
+Because the strategic study group exploring the district's future still has months to go before issuing recommendations, the committee had decided to name a one-year interim superintendent rather than a longer-term successor to Edward W.

 Although he acknowledged that it would be bittersweet to leave Morris, Lee told The Eagle on Tuesday that he will remain very involved with the school.
 "It's a highly skilled staff," he said.
 "I've made some friends here and I'll certainly miss the kids, families and everybody I've worked with here."